Azure/azure-docs-sdk-java/docs-ref-services/preview/media-videoanalyzer-edge-readme.md

 ---
 title: Azure Video Analyzer Edge client library for Java
 keywords: Azure, java, SDK, API, azure-media-videoanalyzer-edge, videoanalyzer
+description: Azure Video Analyzer is an Azure Applied AI Service that provides a platform for you to build intelligent video applications that can span both edge and cloud infrastructures.
 author: sima-zhu
 ms.author: sizhu
 ms.date: 10/27/2021